Employment Reference Check Response Letter Examples

 Factual Employment Reference Check Response

-A careful factual employment reference response for employers who confirm only verified employment dates, role and basic job details.
+A careful, factual employment reference response for employers who confirm only verified employment dates, role and basic job details.

 Dear [Recipient Name],

-In line with our company reference policy, we are providing factual employment information only.
+Consistent with our company reference policy, we are providing factual employment information only.
 We do not provide detailed performance assessments, personal opinions or information outside the verified employment record.

 Sincerely,